Return to Library Home Page

 USDA 6-11

-Landscape Use: Shade and/or accent tree for oasis or mesic landscape design motifs.
+Landscape Use: Shade and/or accent tree for oasis or mesic landscape design motifs, even raised planters.
 Not a 'desert' tree.
 Also, makes an excellent bonsai.

 Form & Character: Upright, inverted-vase crown architecture with an open canopy and umbrella-topped canopy, small branches are weeping especially if trees were propagated from stem cuttings.
 With proper training, seed-propagated Chinese elms will have a nice, rounded, symmetrical form.
 However, Chinese elm trees propagated by stem cutting will usually struggle to show full symmetry and will commonly lean or slant one way or another.